Azure/ResourceModules/arm/README.md

-In this section you can find useful information regarding the modules that are contained in this repository.
+In this section you can find useful information regarding the Modules that are contained in this repository.

-# Available modules
+# Available Modules
-The following table provides you with an outline of all modules that are currently available for use.
-Several sub-resources may be their own modules and are hence displayed as a child path (e.g. `service/caches`).
+The following table provides you with an outline of all Modules that are currently available for use.
+Several sub-resources may be their own Modules and are hence displayed as a child path (e.g. `service/caches`).

 | Resource provider namespace | Azure service | ARM | Bicep |
 | --------------------------- | ------------- | --- | ----- |